Shin guards

 Unlike boxing gloves, there aren’t really very expensive brands or variants of shin guards costing hundreds of euros.
 In our range, there are basically three price categories: budget, mid-range, and higher (but still very affordable) segment.

-Better shin guards really deserve attention since they offer more comfort, protection, and ease of use.
+The better shin guards really deserve attention since they offer more comfort, protection, and ease of use.
 Additionally, they often last longer.

 Maintenance of kickboxing shin guards